r2dl/platform-celery-backend-test/README.md

 - The ```base``` branch of your repo will be updated
 - A pull request will be opened from ```base``` into ```main```
 - Unless you have made changes to the framework code, any merge conflicts should be minimal and we can advise on resolution

+## Steps for changing Base Code
+- Create new branch from Main to make changes on
+- Create tests to confirm changes are functional
+- Create new request to pull changes made into Base